Learn Graphic Design Theory & Build Your Portfolio

 - How do designers use colors effectively

-- Color palates: we will explore how to choose appropriate color palates for different assignments
+- Color palettes: we will explore how to choose appropriate color palettes for different assignments

 Design Assignment: Identity System

 - Finalize your logo to design an identity system using a "color study" and complimentary typeface.
 Use this visual system to either create a stationery design or social media graphics.

 Design Assignment: Book/eBook Cover Redesign

 - Create either a book or eBook cover design for a re-issue of a famous piece of fiction.
 Use type and imagery to create a visually appealing cover that will entice a reader.